failsafe-lib/failsafe.dev/index.md

 ## Getting Started

-To start, we'll create a [retry policy][retry] that defines which failures should be handled and when retries should be performed:
+To see how Failsafe works, we'll create a [retry policy][retry] that defines which failures to handle and when retries should be performed:

 ```java
 RetryPolicy<Object> retryPolicy = RetryPolicy.builder()